Skip to content

 The maximum number of folders for which the list of files are cached to avoid listing the files.

-This parameter could be also configured by setting DQO_CACHE_FILE_LISTS_LIMIT environment variable.
+This parameter can also be configured by setting the DQO_CACHE_FILE_LISTS_LIMIT environment variable.

 --dqo.cache.parquet-cache-memory-fraction

 The maximum fraction of the JVM heap memory (configured using the -Xmx java parameter) that is used to cache parquet files in memory.
-The default value 0.6 means that up to 50% of the JVM heap memory could be used for caching files.
-The value of the reserved-heap-memory-bytes is subtracted from the total memory size (-Xmx parameter value) before the memory fraction is calculated.
+The default value 0.6 means that up to 50% of the JVM heap memory can be used for caching files.
+The value of the reserved-heap-memory-bytes is subtracted from the total memory size (JVM's -Xmx or -XX:MaxRAMPercentage=80.0 parameter values) before the memory fraction is calculated.
+The value can be increased to 0.8 for for systems when JVM is given more than 8 GB RAM.

-This parameter could be also configured by setting DQO_CACHE_PARQUET_CACHE_MEMORY_FRACTION environment variable.
+This parameter can also be configured by setting the DQO_CACHE_PARQUET_CACHE_MEMORY_FRACTION environment variable.

 --dqo.cache.process-file-changes-delay-millis